The Best Ever Crunchy Baked Fish Tacos

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-I'm making these for my new family this week when they come into town to visit.
+I'm making these for my family this week when they come into town to visit.
 These are different, unusual, fresh, and delicious.
-Not many people have truly tasted a good fish taco.
+Not many people have truly tasted a good fish taco, and I love how easy these are to make.
 I know they'll love them!

 On the side, you can serve a good number of options.
 Rice is great with fish tacos, and so is coleslaw.
 You'll want to check out my recipe for Purple Apple Slaw that I will be serving on the side with my fish tacos!